colektivo/mdk-boss/README.md

 #### Configure the devices

 The second configuration file is /config/devices.json and a devices.sample is provided, is very important to have one entry per device and update the devicePath according the current path.
 The position is very important to do the time tracking where 1 is the first, 2 is the 2nd, and so...
 The name like "entrance" is arbitrary is just to associate to a real location in the code.
-The lowest position will be considered as the first checking point, and the highest will be the final.
+The lowest position will be considered as the first check-in point, and the highest will be the final.

 ```
 {